ANSHU2692/dragdrop-kanban/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub!

 ---